Military of Goryeo: Later Three Kingdoms period and the War for Unification

-However, Gung Ye began to refer to himself as the Buddha and persecuted people who expressed their opposition to his religious arguments.
+However, Kung Ye began to refer to himself as the Buddha and persecuted people who expressed their opposition to his religious arguments.
 He executed many monks, then later, even his wife and two sons, and the public began to turn away from him.
 His costly rituals and harsh rule caused even more opposition.
-In 918, four of his generals—Hong Yu, Bae Hyeon-gyeong, Shin Sung-gyeom and Bok Ji-gyeom—overthrew Taebong and installed Wang Geon as King Taejo.
+In 918, four of his generals—Hong Yu, Pae Hyŏn-gyŏng, Sin Sung-gyŏm and Pok Chigyŏm—overthrew Taebong and installed Wang Kon as King Taejo.

-In 927, Gyeon Hwon of Hubaekje led forces into Silla's capital, Gyeongju, capturing and executing its king, King Gyeongae.
+In 927, Kyŏn Hwŏn of Later Baekje led forces into Silla's capital, Gyeongju, capturing and executing its king, King Gyeongae.
 Then he established King Gyeongsun as his puppet monarch before he turned his army toward Goryeo.
-Hearing of the news, Taejo planned a strike with 5,000 cavalrymen to attack Gyeon's troops on the way back home at Gongsan near Daegu.
-He met Hubaekje forces and suffered a disastrous defeat, losing most of his army, including his generals Kim Nak and Shin Sung-gyeom, the very same man who crowned Wang as a king.
-However, Goryeo quickly recovered from defeat and successfully defended Hubaekje's attack on its front.
+Hearing of the news, Taejo planned a strike with 5,000 cavalrymen to attack Kyŏn's troops on the way back home at Gongsan near Daegu.
+He met Later Baekje forces and suffered a disastrous defeat, losing most of his army, including his generals Kim Nak and Sin Sung-gyŏm, the very same man who crowned Wang as a king.
+However, Goryeo quickly recovered from defeat and successfully defended Later Baekje's attack on its front.